-Stand Alone VET Subjects Senior Subjects Prerequisites ICT10115 Certificate I in Information, Digital Media & Technology ICT20115 Certificate II in Information, Digital Media & Technology There are no prerequisites for this subject.
-SIT20416 Certificate II in Kitchen Operations There are no prerequisites for this subject.
-BSB20115 Certificate II in Business BSB30115 Certificate III in Business There are no prerequisites for this subject.
-MEM20413 Certificate II in Engineering Pathways Should have undertaken a metal work subject in Year 9 or 10.
-Students will be required to supply and wear 'Steel Capped Safety Boots' and Protective Overalls while working in the Engineering Workshop.
-CPC10111 Certificate I in Construction Should have undertaken a woodwork subject in Year 9 or 10.
-Students are to wear hard covered footwear at all times while undertaking Practical Work.
-Students must wear Safety Glasses and Protective Aprons at all times while undertaking Practical Work.
+Stand Alone VET Subjects SENIOR VET SUBJECT PREREQUISITE ICT101115 Certificate I in Information, Digital Media & Technology No pre-requisite is required.
+ICT20115 Certificate II in Information, Digital Media & Technology SIT20416 Certificate II in Kitchen Operations Should have completed at least one semester of Junior Home Economics.
+BSB20115 Certificate II in Business BSB30115 Certificate III in Business No pre-requisite is required.
+MEM20413 Certificate II in Engineering Pathways Should have undertaken a Metalwork subject in Year 9 or 10.
+CPC10111 Certificate I in Construction Should have undertaken a Woodwork subject in Year 9 or 10.

-Stationery Requirements 2019
+Stationery Requirements 2020

-The "5 subjects in 1 book" type exercise book should not be purchased - such books do not allow teachers to collect individual subject books and give feedback to students and parents

-All students should have a USB to support their studies and assessment.
+The "5 subjects in 1 book" type exercise book should not be purchased - such books do not allow teachers to collect individual subject books and give feedback to students and parents All students should have a USB to support their studies and assessment.